fontsource/google-font-metadata/README.md

 Exports [`data/licenses.json`](https://github.com/fontsource/google-font-metadata/tree/main/data/axis-registry.json)

+You can refer to [`src/index.ts`](https://github.com/fontsource/google-font-metadata/blob/main/src/index.ts) and [`src/data.ts`](https://github.com/fontsource/google-font-metadata/blob/main/src/data.ts) to see all exports.

 ## Updating API Files

 You can use the `gfm` CLI tool to update the metadata with fresh results from the Google APIs.